fouad3/Item-Catalogue/README.md

   ```
     $ vagrant ssh
   ```
+3. Put application locally in the vagrant/catalog directory (which will automatically be synced to /vagrant/catalog within   the VM).

-3. Then Run python database_fill.py to fill some data in the database
+4. Then Run python database_fill.py to fill some data in the database

-4. Then Run python project.py to run the server
+5. Then Run python project.py to run the server

-5. open the app by visiting http://localhost:5000/
+6. open the app by visiting http://localhost:5000/

 ## Copyright and License